napframework/nap-docs/app/manual/11_faq.md

 We try to avoid using raw pointers as much as possible, unless safe and usage is completely encapsulated.
 We prefer using `unique_ptr` where possible and don't encourage the usage of `shared_ptr`, unless required by a library.
 The reason? `shared_ptr` diffuses ownership, leading to code that’s less organized; at least, that’s how we see it!"

 When should you use a raw pointer?
 Typically, we use `raw pointers` in component instances, rather than an `object ptr`.
 Is this safe?
 Yes!
-Because these raw pointers refer to resources managed by the resource manager.
+Because these raw pointers point to resources managed by the resource manager.
 If the underlying resource changes, the system automatically recreates the instance, ensuring the pointer remains valid until it is replaced.